vk927/MapReduce/README.md

 # MapReduce

-MapReduce allows automatic //zation and distribution of work so jobs run faster
+MapReduce allows automatic //zation and distribution of work, so jobs run faster

 3 stages in map reduce